xcarnd/CarND-Capstone/README.md

 ## Udacity Self-Driving Car Engineer Nanodegree
-# Final Project: System Integration - PAW Patrol Team
+# Final Project: System Integration - The PAW Patrol Team

 This is the last project for the Udacity Self-Driving Car Nanodegree Program.
 Also, this is the first team project!
-We have a team contained of members from three continents, three time zones: US (San Francisco Bay Area), Europe (a small country - Serbia) and the China.
+Members of our team comes from three continents, three time zones: US (San Francisco Bay Area), Europe (a small country - Serbia) and China.

 Meet the PAW Patrol Team: